 What Does It Mean for a Proposed Model to be “Fundamentally Different from Typical School Models”?

-To be fundamentally different, a charter school model must demonstrate that it is not bound by current expectations and structures.
+To be fundamentally different, a charter school model must demonstrate how it will utilize the flexibility allowed in charter schools to provide strong academic outcomes for students.
 In at least one of the areas listed in the innovation portion of the application—such as staffing models and instructional strategies that provide excellent teaching for all students; school design (both uses of time and physical space); technology use; governance arrangements; and family and community engagement strategies—applicants will want to show how they go beyond current practices and why.

 My Model is Attempting Something Very New and on the Cutting Edge of Current Practice, So It Lacks a Strong Evidentiary Basis.
 Will I Be Penalized for That?

-No, not if you can demonstrate underlying reasons the ICSB should expect your model to be successful.
+No, you will not be penalized as long as you can demonstrate underlying reasons the ICSB should expect your model to be successful.
 The ICSB understands that truly new models will not have results to prove their efficacy.
-But the ICSB does expect applicants to provide other information to support their theories, either through examples of similar models that share core characteristics (even if the programs aren’t identical), or through the data or research that underlies their theories and how this applies to the results they expect.
+However, the ICSB does expect applicants to provide other information to support their theories, either through examples of similar models that share core characteristics (even if the programs are not identical) or through the data or research that underlies their theories and how this applies to the results they expect.

 What are the ICSB’s Expectations for Accountability in Innovative Models?